gbgabo/wallpapers/README.md

  ╚══╝╚══╝ ╚═╝  ╚═╝╚══════╝╚══════╝╚═╝     ╚═╝  ╚═╝╚═╝     ╚══════╝╚═╝  ╚═╝╚══════╝
 ```

 Some wallpapers I`ve been collecting during time.
-Enjoy it!
+Enjoy it! (by the way there'll be a lot of purple)

 </div>